sandersn/pursuit-workshop/presentation.md

 - I get a chance to work on things I care about.
 - It's easier to learn by copying.

-The flip side: "Building your personal brand" is 21st-century-dystopian in the world where GoFundMe is displacing insurance.
-There's a chance it might turn into something non-horrible in the next few generations.

 ## How to choose a project

 - Choose something you use, in the language and ecosystem you know best
 - Think of a bug or missing feature, or check for "help wanted" bugs
 - Small and new is better because the code will be simpler, the bugs will be easier, and the contributions will be more noticeable.

-Now let's look at Typescript, an 8-year-old compiler with one file that's 35,000 lines long!

 ## How to ask for help